selective focus of black plugged router on white table and businessman sitting on sofa

 LAN cables plugged in router ports in home server.
 Macro shot.
 3d

-There are only a dozen simple steps, so follow along with our instructions and start using your router as a switch in five minutes flat.
+There are only a dozen simple steps, so follow along with our instructions and start using your wireless router as a switch in five minutes flat.

 6. Turn off the DNS server.